-If you have been backpacking in Southeast Asia for a while or been living in the region for a while, you may be well aware that food on this side of the planet is an incredible fusion of the many member countries with different cultures and traditions.
+If you have been backpacking in Southeast Asia for a while or have been living in the region for a while, you may be well aware that food on this side of the planet is an incredible fusion of the many member countries with different cultures and traditions.
 That goes the same here in Yangon too.
 In a single bowl of noodles, you get the spicy taste and aroma of India, Thailand, and China.
-And it’s cheap too.
+And it was cheap too.

 There are street food stalls everywhere.
 In each maze of the street you walk along, there’s a wafting of different smells from the food stall to the next.
 Each extra-large size skillet is wrapping up crepe enveloping different kinds of vegetables or concocting samosa, Yangon’s staple and favorite pastime in a bowl of chickpeas, cabbage, and potato.
 Walking along the side streets is difficult so I decided to walk on the pavement.